ceilfors/notes/notes/DNA_structure_was_discovered_on_cancer_treatment_research.md

 ## Backlinks
 * [[Zettelkasten disregards planning]]
-	* Sticking to a plan, however, requires willpower (Ahrens 6).
-Willpower is not a sustainable way to writing, especially when what you write takes a multi year of research ([[Workflow trumps willpower]]).
+	* Sticking to a plan, however, requires willpower (Ahrens 6) and willpower is not a sustainable way to writing, especially when what you write takes a multi year of research ([[Workflow trumps willpower]]); you want to gain enjoyment from writing instead, and [[Zettelkasten enables constant focus on interesting materials]].
+We have [[Overconfidence bias]] too which means our plan tend not to work out as we expected.
 Sticking to a plan will also disregard new discoveries (Ahrens 11).
 The DNA structure won't be discovered if the scientists sticked to their plan ([[DNA structure was discovered on cancer treatment research]]).
-You want to gain enjoyment from writing, and [[Zettelkasten enables constant focus on interesting materials]].

 <!-- #evergreen #serendipity -->